robert0714/spring-native-sample01-2021/README.md

 * Using org.springframework.boot:***spring-boot-starter-cache*** , you can notice native image could be generated, but the appliction will be failed while starting up due to spring bean failure to  generating  (because using  	***@Cacheable*** <org.springframework.cache.annotation.Cacheable>).

 * Using io.springfox:***springfox-boot-starter*** , you can notice native image could be generated, but the appliction will be failed while starting up due to spring bean failure to  generating  (because using  OrderAwarePluginRegistry  ).

+* Using org.apache.poi:***poi-ooxml*** , you can notice native image could be generated, but the appliction will be failed while starting up due to spring bean failure to  generating